eth-educators/eth-docker/README.md

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop), [git](https://git-scm.com/download/win), and [Python 3](https://www.python.org/downloads/windows/).
 Note you can also type `python3` into a Powershell window and it will bring you to the Microsoft Store for a recent Python 3 version.

 You have to copy the `default.env` file to `.env`, from Powershell: `cp default.env .env`.
-After copying this file, you *should* adjust the contents of `.env` to your environment.
+After copying this file, you may want to adjust the contents of `.env` to your environment.

 Docker Desktop can be used with the WSL2 backend if desired, or without it.